mmhelloworld/idris-jvm/docs/general/index.rst

   +------------------------+---------------------+

 * **Tail recursion** is eliminated using JVM's ``GOTO`` (``while`` loop equivalent in Java).
 For the following code, ``sum 50000`` wouldn't overflow the stack.
-See :ref:`general-tail-call-optimization` for more details.
+See :ref:`tail-call-optimization-self-tail-recursion` for more details.

 .. code-block:: idris